keu/docs/astro/manage-deployments-as-code.md

 ## Deployment file reference

-When you `inspect` a Deployment, a deployment file is created with the following sections:
+When you `inspect` a Deployment, a Deployment file is created with the following sections:

 - `environment_variables`
 - `configuration`